 The gaming industry has a separate, huge audience with its own characteristics—the viewers of the Twitch streaming platform.
-Many of these people are active users of YouTube, but advertising there is expensive, and moderation is not ready to skip any niche.
+Many people are active users on YouTube, but advertising there is expensive, and moderation is not required to skip any niche.

 What is Twitch?

-According to a SimilarWeb report, Twitch has a monthly audience of 28 million unique users, with an average user spending 95 minutes a day on the streaming platform.
+According to a SimilarWeb report, Twitch has a monthly audience of 140 million unique users, with an average user spending 95 minutes a day on the streaming platform.
 These people regularly buy monthly premium subscriptions and subs to access unique emoticons and other benefits.
-The average price of such a subscription is $7-9.
+The average price of such a subscription is $4–24.

-The report also says that 22% of the traffic on the site is from the United States, followed by Germany, Russia, Korea and France.
+The report also says that 22% of the traffic on the site is from the United States, followed by Germany, Russia, Korea, and France.

 In addition to players, adults are actively involved in online broadcasts.
-This applies to non-game streams: cooking shows, Q/A programs, psychologist streams or conversational programs.
+This applies to non-game streams: cooking shows, Q/A programs, psychologist streams, or conversational programs.
 You should not immediately abandon this audience because in the end, it will be very interesting to see how your campaigns work.

 Twitch Ads: Successful Examples

 Many big and small brands use Twitch to promote their products.
-Among them are Pepsi, Old Spice, Durex, Adrenaline Rush and many others.
-But there are other, more experimental ad campaigns tailored to the streaming platform.
-Here are the most interesting and topical ones.
+Among them are Pepsi, Old Spice, Durex, Adrenaline Rush, and many others.
+But there are other more experimental ad campaigns tailored to the streaming platform.
+Here, are the most interesting and topical ones:

-Case: TV presenter WildEarth
+- Case: TV presenter WildEarth

-Purpose of advertising on Twitch: to attract a new audience
+Purpose of advertising on Twitch: To attract a new audience

-Case: Nissin Noodles (Cup Noodles)
+- Case: Nissin Noodles (Cup Noodles)

-Japanese streamer “Pokimane” has more than 4 million subscribers, she plays RPGs and fantasy games.
+Japanese streamer “Pokimane” has more than four million subscribers, and she plays RPGs and fantasy games.
 She recently ran a bizarre ad campaign for Nissin Noodles.
 During a regular stream, the girl brewed and ate instant noodles.
 The product fit perfectly into the overall concept: you can prepare noodles and play your favorite game in parallel.
 Such a marketing move turned the usual Chinese unrecognizable company into a recognizable brand within the gaming community.
 As Nissin continues with its integrations, Twitch is generating good revenue for the company.

-What to learn from this campaign? streamers can advertise your offer natively.
-And if the product fits perfectly into the gamer's lifestyle, the likelihood that it will become popular is higher.
+What to learn from this campaign?
+Streamers can advertise your offer natively, and if the product fits perfectly into the gamer's lifestyle, the likelihood that it will become popular is higher.